how to moisturize 4c hair daily

 Should I wet my 4C hair every day?

 The answer is yes.
 Yes, you should absolutely wet your 4c hair every day, especially if you have dry natural hair.
 However, what does it mean to wet 4c hair?
-In contrast to common belief, wetting or even moisturizing your natural hair does not mean that you have to full-on wash it.
+In contrast to common belief, wetting or even moisturizing your natural hair does not mean that you have to full-on wash it with shampoo.

 Rather than soaking it in water and leaving it at that, there is a much better way to moisturize your hair daily without causing any harm.